dfinity/motoko/design/CanisterEvolution.md

 Claim 1:
          Subtyping is the wrong idea for typing canister upgrades.

 Subtyping is a partial order.
 Time is a total order.
-This idea conflates these two (distinct) notion, which fundementally does not make sense, and thus leads only to non-solutions.
+Using subtyping to reason about time conflates these two (distinct) notions, which fundamentally does not make sense, and thus leads only to non-solutions.

-Analogy from Gradual typing literature: Type consistency is a partial order, but is distinct from subtyping.
+Consider an analogy from the gradual typing literature: Type consistency is a partial order, but is distinct from subtyping.
 These orderings are not comparable, and attempts to use subtyping to define gradual type consistency do not work.
 Instead, type consistency is defined as another (distinct) binary relation over types, with distinct algebraic properties.

 Analogously, we need a distinct relation (_not_ subtyping!) for describing how the interface of a single canister relates to its